Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells: Experiments

-The real oscillation amplitude of the bottom of the meniscus $\left | B' \right |$ is measured by the experimental setup used in this section.
+The oscillation amplitude of the meniscus wave $\left | B' \right |$ is measured by the experimental setup used in this section.
 From experimental snapshots in Faraday instability experiments (e.g., figure~\ref{fig:set-up_faraday}), the free surface is recorded by a distinct black band with a specific width.
 The upper edge of this band corresponds to the contact line between the liquid and the lateral walls, while the lower edge corresponds to the bottom of the meniscus, implying that the width of the black band reflects the height of the meniscus.
-The temporal evolution of the bottom of the meniscus is therefore tracked by monitoring the motion of the lower edge of the black band and extracted over a sufficiently long sequence of snapshots.
-An experimental example of this evolution is plotted in figure~\ref{fig:measured B}.
-Before onset, the meniscus bottom oscillates periodically with a stable amplitude, exhibiting short-term stability and slowly increasing over longer time scales.
-Once Faraday waves emerge, the oscillation amplitude increases abruptly.
-We select the stable interval immediately preceding this rapid increase as the effective measurement range to determine $\left | B' \right |$, corresponding to a stage in which Faraday waves have not formed yet.
-The measured values of $\left | B' \right |$ for different working liquids and gap sizes, obtained across all experimental driving frequencies, are summarized in table~\ref{tab:|B'| parameters}.
-Besides, figure~\ref{fig:measured B} elucidates the frequency modulation of the subharmonic Faraday instability mode.
-Well before the moment of onset, the free surface oscillates synchronously with the external vibration.
-As time progresses, one crest of oscillation diminishes while the other one develops gradually, eventually leading to the formation of Faraday waves.
-This process results in the observed wave motion with a frequency half the driving frequency, conforming its subharmonic nature.
-It should be clarified that one of the crests has nearly vanished in the measurement interval, justifying the assumption of a subharmonic mode in ansatzes~\eqref{eq:ansatz of phi1} and~\eqref{eq:ansatz of eta1}.
+The temporal evolution of the bottom of the meniscus is therefore tracked by monitoring the motion of the lower edge of the black band.
+Since the linear stability analysis targets the critical condition for Faraday onset, corresponding to the moment when the free surface begins to oscillate subharmonically and the contact line starts to move slightly, $\left | B' \right |$ should be measured when $a=a_c$.
+An example of the experimental evolution of the meniscus bottom is plotted in figure~\ref{fig:measured B}.
+Before onset, the meniscus oscillates harmonically in response to the forcing (confirmed by figure~\ref{fig:evolution of contact angle}), while no visible wave deformation is observed in the $x'$-direction.
+Near the onset, the free surface oscillation amplitude grows gradually as the Faraday instability begins to form, as shown in figure~\ref{fig:measured B}.
+This observation interval corresponds to the earliest stage of Faraday instability: the recorded free surface displacement remains below about 0.5 mm, which is much smaller than the amplitude of the fully developed Faraday waves ($\sim$ 10 mm), hence consistent with the regime of our study where the Faraday onset is just beginning to emerge.
+The step-like envelope shown in figure~\ref{fig:measured B} is an artifact of measurement uncertainty, mainly resulting from the finite resolution of the imaging system.
+According to~\eqref{free surface evolution}, the observed free surface evolution should reflect a superposition of the harmonic meniscus wave and the subharmonic Faraday wave.
+After a signal decomposition of the experimental data in figure~\ref{fig:measured B} via fast Fourier transform, the amplitude spectrum exhibits two distinct peaks: one at the harmonic frequency (20 Hz, the driving frequency) and the other at the subharmonic frequency (10 Hz), supporting the decomposition treatment adopted for the three-dimensional free surface and the assumed temporal dependence in the ansatzes for both Faraday and meniscus waves.
+The separated signals are also presented in~\ref{fig:measured B}, revealing that the amplitude of the nearly invisible ``Faraday waves'' grows slowly and exponentially while the amplitude of the meniscus wave remains almost constant.
+The meniscus wave amplitude in each cycle is extracted and averaged to obtain the measurements of $\left | B' \right |$, with three repeated experiments.
+The resulting values of $\left | B' \right |$ for different working liquids and gap sizes, obtained across all experimental driving frequencies, are summarized in table~\ref{tab:|B'| parameters}.